theochem/horton/doc/user_getting_started.rst

 Atomic units
 ------------

-Horton internally works exclusively in atomic units.
+HORTON internally works exclusively in atomic units.
 If you want to convert a value from a different unit to atomic units, multiply it with the appropriate unit constant, e.g. the following sets ``length`` to 5 Angstrom and prints it out in atomic units: